-- A. An online lodging operator may not offer for rent or rent a lodging accommodation without a current transaction privilege tax license.
-The online lodging operator shall list the transaction privilege tax license number on each advertisement for each lodging accommodation the online lodging operator maintains, including online lodging marketplace postings. - B. For the purposes of this section: - 1.
-"Lodging accommodation" has the same meaning prescribed in section 42-5076. - 2.
-"Online lodging marketplace" has the same meaning prescribed in section 42-5076. - 3.
-"Online lodging operator" has the same meaning prescribed in section 42-5076 and includes an owner of a vacation rental or short-term rental, as defined in section 9-500.39 or 11-269.17, that is not offered through an online lodging marketplace. - 2.
-The Secretary of State shall submit this proposition to the voters at the next general election as provided by article IV, part 1, section 1, Constitution of Arizona.
+A. An online lodging operator may not offer for rent or rent a lodging accommodation without a current transaction privilege tax license.
+The online lodging operator shall list the transaction privilege tax license number on each advertisement for each lodging accommodation the online lodging operator maintains, including online lodging marketplace postings.
+An online lodging operator that fails to comply with this

+1 subsection shall pay a civil penalty of \$250 for a first offense and 2 \$1,000 for a second or any subsequent offense.
+3 B. For the purposes of this section: 4 1.
+"Lodging accommodation" has the same meaning prescribed in 5 section 42-5076.
+2. "Online lodging marketplace" has the same meaning prescribed in 6 7 section 42-5076.
+3. "Online lodging operator" has the same meaning prescribed in 8 9 section 42-5076 and includes an owner of a vacation rental or short-term rental that is not offered through an online lodging marketplace.
+10 11 4.
+"Vacation rental" and "short-term rental" have the same meanings 12 prescribed in section 9-500.39 or 11-269.17.
+13 5.
+"Verified violation" has the same meaning prescribed in section 14 9-500.39 or 11-269.17.